ewe-studios/ewe_platform/README.md

     // world to interact with the business domain by requesting its do something without
     // encroaching on those internal logic or leaking across boundaries.
     //
-    // It returns a Channel that is tied to the specific request
+    // It returns a ReceiveChannel that is tied to the specific request
     // received and will used that to respond to the requests.
     // This means internally it captures and relevantly uses the
     // This channel to respond accordingly.
     //
     // Gernerally it creates a NamedRequest underneath.
-    Do(AppRequest) Channel<NamedEvents>
+    Do(AppRequest) ReceiveChannel<NamedEvents>

     // Events indicative of relevant changes within the system
     // that it both listens to and the outside would could listen
     // to for historical storage of the total changes the underlying
     // system has undergone.
-    Events() -> Channel<AppEvents>
+    Events() -> ReceiveChannel<AppEvents>
 }

 ```

 The overall trait describes everything important for such an architecture that meets our goals to be possible:

 1. Clear boundaries separation with Driving Ports/Adapters - This is the fact that business domain logic and the relevant use-cases (driving operations, Driving Side of Hexagonal architecture) that might contain side effects are heavily separately from the internal boundaries of the doamin and do not leak into the business domain itself. e.g reading from file system, written to database, etc. This means updates regarding these different operations always returns as NamedEvents indicating of these being operations that are clearly a response to requests.

-2. Clear boundaring separation with Driven Ports/Adapters - This are outside operations (e.g from the client or console) that trigger different requests to the business domain to perform specific logic actions on their behalf which will always results in NamedRequests being created with returned NamedEvents represented by the `Channel<Id, AppEvent>` through which the domain responds with.
+2. Clear boundaring separation with Driven Ports/Adapters - This are outside operations (e.g from the client or console) that trigger different requests to the business domain to perform specific logic actions on their behalf which will always results in NamedRequests being created with returned NamedEvents represented by the `ReceiveChannel<Id, AppEvent>` through which the domain responds with.

 3. Ability to listen into actual events the domain is generating for those wishing to get the full waterhose of underlying changes the business domain has undergone.
 This will be useful for when you wish to pipe these state changes into a persistent layer that allows resurrection of the domain to the state it was last before some operation or death.

+4. Focus on all core methods outputing `ReceiveChannel`s that ensuring only the functional calls provide a means of delivery requests that respond with actual response `ReceiveChannel`s keeping the `SendChannel`s internal to the domain and is suited to the specific request.
+This allows implementations to be focused on the job at hand within their local context, keeping readability consistent without the developers jumping between context points of where request gets sent and where its routed and then handled.
+The code should be clear readily that it sends a requests, it get back a channel and answers that specific request within that context.
+The reader can just assume routing worked and execution was handled correctly without jumping and loosing local context.

 ## Platform Abstraction

-To make such an architecture viable across different systems and platforms, we also proprose a conceppt called `PlatformContext` that will be used by the BusinessDomain and relevant use-cases to access, that allows access to underlying platform details which
+To make such an architecture viable across different systems and platforms, we also proprose a concept called `PlatformContext` that will be used by the BusinessDomain and relevant use-cases to access core features like http, date, datetime, etc that abstracts these platform around a set of core traits which allows these to be fed in via dependency injection regardless of the underlying running runtime e.g native Rust, WASM, android/ios linking libraries.
-can both be serviced by the native rust rumtime or some other runtime if running from e.g WASM.

 This allows us abstract the core platform provision into systems that are feed into the both the BusinessDomain and other other use-cases, whilst still have the capability to abstract as much underlying operations of these platform context in ways that remove all side-effects from the BusinessDomain.